Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 ### Two extremes hitting each other

-As someone who neither works on Chromium nor WebKit (nor any other engine) to me this seems like Jen on the one side saying "if we go, then everything will be Chrome and we're back to the days when IE ruled the web" and Alex and Jake on the other side saying "if Apple allows other engines it will finally give them an incentive to competitevely invest in the browser and if they don't, then it should go down" (both sides oversimplified here).
+As someone who neither works on Chromium nor WebKit (nor any other engine) to me this seems like Jen on the one side saying "if we go, then everything will be Chrome and we're back to the days when IE ruled the web" and Alex and Jake on the other side saying "if Apple allows other engines it will finally give them an incentive to competitively invest in the browser and if they don't, then it should go down" (both sides oversimplified here).

 Either one of these I think is unrealistic.
 Also both sides IMO miss the point.

 :::sidenote
-I hope we're all aware that single individuals like Jen Simmons don't decide on how Apple allocates its monetary ressources
+I hope we're all aware that single individuals like Jen Simmons don't decide on how Apple allocates its monetary resources
 :::

 I think we all agree that the web can be its best when we have many stakeholders with equal weight in the ring and even better when they work together.
 Jen Simmons is a shining example of this with her work in the CSS Working Group.
 Nonetheless I think that Apples walled garden is hurting the web and even if Apple would open up the gates, I don't believe that "users would flock away from Safari" like [Jake Archibald tweeted](https://twitter.com/jaffathecake/status/1490771255435403267).
 I know too many people who actually like Safari and for the average user it's not a bad browser.
 Apple knows how to do polished UX and it shows.